 - The consultant recreated the prior year's statements, notes, and various schedules based on Governmental Accounting Standards Board (GASB) templates.

-- Through online “Goto Meetings” we met with the consultant at least once per week to discuss questions he had and offered our comments about changes that needed to be made.
-During this process, the consultant maintained the “master copy” of the CaseWare Working Papers file.
+- Through online "Goto Meetings" we met with the consultant at least once per week to discuss questions we had and offered our comments about changes that needed to be made.
+During this process, the consultant maintained the "master copy" of the CaseWare Working Papers file.